Judge orders sound of silence from singer Paul Simon in court

 Two weeks before their 22nd wedding anniversary, Simon, 72, and Brickell, 48, made a brief appearance before Judge William Wenzel at Norwalk Superior Court, who denied their plea to keep cameras out of his courtroom but agreed to delay the proceeding until June 17.

-Citing one of the couple's children - a 16-year-old son - defense attorney Andrew Bowman, who represents both singers, asked the judge to bar cameras from the hearing.
+Citing one of the couple's children - a 16-year-old son - defence attorney Andrew Bowman, who represents both singers, asked the judge to bar cameras from the hearing.

 “Everyone who comes into this court is presumed innocent and our general policy is to allow open media access so I am overruling that request,” Wenzel said.